 I would say “Let the Games begin!” but around here, the games never end!
 Check out our DIY medal dog tug toys for playtime of champions.
 These medal tug toys are so cute and fun, but they’re also deceptively simple to make.
-Two tugs (one for the medal, one for the ribbon) are knotted together to form each toy.
+Two tugs (one for the medal, one for the ribbon) are knotted together to form each tug toy.
 Here are the DIY details on how to make gold, silver, and bronze medal woven fleece dog tug toys.

 Going for Gold!

-I made three tugs, because I’m crazy like that and we love making this to share on the blog and play with ourselves.
+I made three DIY medal dog tug toys, because I’m crazy like that and we love making this to share on the blog and play with ourselves.
 If you’re only making one toy, I’d say go for gold!
 Because we all want to be the top dog, don’t we?
-Not only is your dog the very best and no doubt the gold medallist of your heart, but yellow is one of the colours that dogs see well.
+Not only is your dog the very best and no doubt the gold medallist of your heart, but yellow is also one of the colours that dogs see well.
 Win win!
 Check out our post about the differences between how dogs see things vs. how humans see things for details and examples.
 And on the subject of going for gold, we also have an upcoming post with DIY details for making gold medal dog treats.
 Woofs!

 Making a DIY Medal Dog Tug Toy

-If this is your first tug toy DIY attempt, you might find it helpful to you might like to try making a basic straight toy or two (square or spiral) first before you start joining and pairing ends for loops.
+If this is your first tug toy attempt, you might like to try making a basic straight toy or two (square or spiral) first before you start joining and pairing ends for loops.
 The loop toys pictured here use a simple square knot weaving pattern.
 The repeating pattern makes it an easy technique for weaving projects.
 Check out our simple spiral DIY dog tug toys for an easy alternative weaving pattern.
 Remember, your dog won’t be judging on looks.
 Just fun!
 I’m sure they’ll still think you’re the gold medal human no matter what the tugs look like.
 Pawfect.